Dinfoalmus/my-new-project/README.md

 The model should be integrated with already existing applications.
 The challenge is also to find a shared language in describing how a hike felt, what is “safe”, etc..

+Training data:
+Getting data from different labeled users. (pulsdata, HM, distance, time) The training data should be labeled after level of experiance.
+The users should be trying and rating different routes, and the fitness data (pulsdata, HM, distance, time) should be analyzed.
+Routes will be labeled from the training data users.
+Bias should be considuirated and testet.
+Weihgts should be testet.

+Test data:
+Labeling of test users data (pulsdata, HM, distance, time).
+The test users should be testing hikes that is macthed with their level acording to the trained model.

+Following adjusting data:
+Users could be giving data to continuasly update the model to give better predictions.

 ## What next?